dorkodu/sage/paper/4 -- Type System.md

 ### <a name="4.2.4">4.2.4</a> Entity

 Entities are at the heart of the Sage’s type system.

--   An Entity type is identified by a string name, which must be unique in the schema.
+-   An Entity type is

+    -   identified by a *string* name, which must be unique in the *schema*.

+    -   resolved by a function which takes the *query* as a parameter, and returns a **reference value**.

+        >   This *reference value* represents the **meta data** which that Entity’s artifact (attribute, act or link) resolvers depend on, or can be useful for them to retrieve and resolve a more accurate value.
+        >
+        >   We will explain this concept in the following parts of this section.

 An Entity is represented as sets of…